goldenrockefeller/small-net-comparison/README.md

 Distributing nodes:
 - fuzzy c-means
-- fuzzy c-means weighted by error (or square of output derivative) (will this cause seperation on same axis? won't investigate now, but if I would, I would weight the others by the dot product of the axis)
+- fuzzy c-means weighted by error (or square of output derivative)
+- (will this cause seperation on same axis? won't investigate now, but if I would, I would weight the others by the dot product of the axis)
-- Alternate between nodes and model training
+- Alternate between nodes and model training (won't investigate now)

 Another must have is batch normalization.